 Most airlines will have their own music available on the entertainment system, but sometimes you might find yourself on a plane that has some really bizarre playlists.
 Listen to some quiet, meditative music, nature sounds or just about anything that can allow you to sleep well.
 Some people might not be able to sleep with music on and that's ok.
 Make sure to purchase some earplugs as they might come in handy.

 Have some snacks with you

 What if you don't like the food you get on board?
 Or you get hungry in-between meals?
 Best to have some snacks with you just in case.
-I like to bring a couple of bagels (they really put your hunger at bay), some salted crisps, nuts, a couple of fruits (something like apples, bananas or blueberries) and some protein bars.
+Bring a bagel or two with you, some salted crisps, nuts, a couple of fruits (something like apples, bananas or blueberries) and some protein bars.

 Wet wipes and sanitising hand gel

 Clean your hands and seats with some wet wipes and clean your tray in front of your seat as well.
 After you visit the restroom, use the sanitising gel to keep your hands clean.
 This is good practice as you never know who touched your seat before you.
 Keep it clean for your own safety.

 You are more susceptible to getting ill so keeping your face and hands clean helps minimise the risk.Check prices and read reviews: Amazon.com

 I know, it's a difficult one.
 You totally want to enjoy the free booze included in your flight price.
 The alcohol will get you dehydrated, together with the already recycled dry air, you will end up having some killer headaches.
 Make a habit of drinking at least 2 litres of water during your flight.
 Hydration will also help you better cope with jetlag.